xanlefee/Semantic-HTML-Challenge/README.md

 Some issues along the way included changing the divs to semantic elements without compromising the layout of the page.
-Through trial and error, I managed to keep the imformation layout as intended and used comments to aid greater clarity in the index.
+Through trial and error, I managed to keep the information layout as intended and used comments to aid greater clarity in the index.

 ## Installation